ckan/ckan/doc/maintaining/installing/index.rst

 See :doc:`install-from-source`.

-There is a seperate repository to install CKAN using Docker Compose.
-This repo provides a clean and quick way to deploy a vanilla CKAN that includes the DataPusher extension.
+The `ckan-docker <https://github.com/ckan/ckan-docker>`_ repository contains the necessary scripts and images to install CKAN using Docker Compose.
+It provides a clean and quick way to deploy a standard CKAN instance pre-configured with the :doc:`Filestore <../filestore>` and :doc:`../datastore`.
 It also allows the addition (and customization) of extensions.
-The emphasis leans more towards a Development environment, however the base install can be used as the foundation for progressing to Production.
-Please note that a fully-fledged CKAN Production system using Docker containers is beyond the scope of this repo.
+The emphasis leans more towards a Development environment, however the base install can be used as the foundation for progressing to a Production environment.
+Please note that a fully-fledged CKAN Production system using Docker containers is beyond the scope of the provided setup.

 **You should install CKAN from Docker Compose if**: